Adenocard Side Effects

 In addition to its needed effects, some unwanted effects may be caused by adenosine (the active ingredient contained in Adenocard).
 In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking adenosine:More common
+If any of the following side effects occur while taking adenosine, check with your doctor or nurse immediately:More common

 - Chest discomfort